Using Forests in Multivariate Regression Discontinuity Designs: Simulations

 \subsection{Monte Carlo Results}

-We report the Monte Carlo simulation results in Table \ref{tbl:mc-results}.
-All simulations are implemented in \texttt{R}, where we use the \texttt{rdrobust} package of \cite{CCT14} for local linear regressions, the \texttt{optrdd} package of \cite{IW19} for the minimax-optimal estimator, and the \texttt{grf} package of \cite{ATW19} for honest regression forests and local linear forests---all with default options without tuning, except we specify a few hyperparameters for the two forest-based estimators for reasons we explain in Appendix \ref{appendix:forest-param}.
+We report the simulation results in Table \ref{tbl:mc-results}.
+All simulations are implemented in \texttt{R}, where we use the \texttt{rdrobust} package of \cite{CCT14} for local linear regressions, the \texttt{optrdd} package of \cite{IW19} for the minimax-optimal estimator, and the \texttt{grf} package of \cite{ATW19} for the two forest estimators---all with default options without tuning, except we specify pilot values for a few hyperparameters of the two forest estimators, for reasons explained in Appendix \ref{appendix:forest-param}.

 \begin{landscape}

 \end{landscape}